just-record/just-record.github.io/_posts/2024-04-14-openai-api-02-endpoints-audio-chat.md

   messages=[
     {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Hello!
-My name is Hong Gildong."}, {"role": "system", "content": "Hello!
+My name is Hong Gildong."}, {"role": "assistant", "content": "Hello!
 How can I assist you today?"}, {"role": "user", "content": "What is my name?."}
   ]
 )